JonasBerx/foodorderingapp/risks_based_tests/non_functional/README.md

 Based on risk: R9 - Poor code quality

-Since the test coverage of code is one of the factors that infer the quality of the code, we conducted a coverage test:
+Since the test coverage of code is one of the factors that infer the quality of the code, we conducted a coverage test.

+Result:

 ![](images/test8/0.png)